jolie/docs/src/language-tools-and-standard-library/basics/fault-handling/basics.md

 }
 ```

-In the server of the example above, it is obtained by the follwoing piece of code:
+In the server of the example above, it is obtained by the following piece of code:

 ```jolie
 with( exceptionMessage ){